columnar-tech/duckdb-adbc-client/README.md

 ## Advanced Features

 By default, mixing ADBC reads and writes in the same SQL statement will throw an error to prevent potential concurrency bugs.

-To enable mixing ADBC reads and writes, you can set the `adbc_mix_reads_writes` flag.
+To enable mixing ADBC reads and writes, you can set the `adbc_mix_reads_writes` flag to `true`.

 ```sql
 D INSERT INTO games (SELECT * FROM games);